ikhushibisht/Parvaah/README.md

 # PARVAAH- A HELPING HAND

 A Flutter Application which has the following objectives:<br>
-• To sponsor a person and gain access to more information about the person they are sponsoring.\n
+• To sponsor a person and gain access to more information about the person they are sponsoring.<br>
-• To donate funds for various causes and to various organizations.\n
+• To donate funds for various causes and to various organizations.<br>
-• To feed a hungry person and also add some custom amount.\n
+• To feed a hungry person and also add some custom amount.<br>
-• To find real charities and set up regular donation to them.\n
+• To find real charities and set up regular donation to them.<br>
 • To provide one dial medical care or some help during emergency.
-(Future scope)\n
+(Future scope)<br>

 ## Getting Started